-Once we started to think about traveling to Russia we knew – we will be traveling by train there.
+Once we started to think about traveling to Russia we knew – we will be traveling by train in Russia.
 There were no questions about it.
 After hearing and reading so much about Trans Siberian Railway, a network of railways going all the way across Russia for almost 10 000 kilometers, we just had to do it.
 To go and travel at least some part of it.

 Only thing we had to decide was our itinerary.
-Being largest country in the world by its territory Russia is really big country.
+Being largest country in the world by its territory Russia is a really big country.
 Traveling from Moscow, in the West, to Vladivostok, in far East, takes about 7 days of continuous journey.
-And it doesn’t really include stops along the way.
+And it doesn’t include any stops along the way.
 Yes, train does stop at train stations every few hours or so, but these are short stops, mostly 2-5 minutes long in smaller towns and cities and 30 – 45 minutes long in bigger cities.
 But nothing long enough to see something more than just a train station.

 So it means that when traveling by train in Russia you need one week just to cross the country in one direction.
 And then you still need to get back in some way.
 And most probably you will want to do some sightseeing along the way as well.
 So don’t forget to count it all in!

 Same like in India (read about traveling by train in India), train in Russia is the most popular form of transportation for long distance journeys within a country.
 And it’s not because of the price.
 Traveling by bus in Russia can be even cheaper.
 Though, traveling by train in Russia isn’t expensive either.
 What plays the biggest role here is the comfort you get when traveling by train.
 There is more space on the train, both for you and your luggage.
 You have a bed where to lay down and sleep.
 There is a toilet.
 Boiled water is available for free.
 And you can buy food on train, too.